LunarG/VulkanTools/vktrace/vktrace_dump/vktracedump.md

 ## Dump API Calls from Vulkan Trace File

-The vktracedump command dumps Vulkan API calls from a Vulkan application trace as plain text or html.
+The vktracedump command dumps Vulkan API calls from a Vulkan application trace as plain text, html, or json.

 The  `vktracedump` command-line  options are: